CHIEF EXECUTIVE OFFICER

 CORPORATE SERVICES COORDINATOR

-Jemma O’Neill joined the Cradle Coast Authority in 2015 and looks after HR, payroll, finance and WHS.
+Jemma O’Neill joined the CCA in 2015 and looks after HR, payroll, finance and WHS.
 She has a passion for efficiency and sets up many organisational processes and procedures.
 Jemma was previously a successful senior Media Sales Consultant for 11 years, achieving several national Advertising Awards.
-Jemma has a Diploma in Human Resource Management, Certificate IV Competitive Systems and Practices (LEAN), Certificate IV International Travel Consultant and Certificate III Business to Business Sales.
+Jemma has a Diploma in Human Resource Management, Certificate IV Competitive Systems and Practices (LEAN) and Certificate III Business to Business Sales.

 PROGRAM MANAGER – REGIONAL FUTURES PLAN